Paul W. S. Anderson

-Paul William Scott Anderson (born 4 March 1965) is an English film director, screenwriter, and producer who often makes science fiction films and adaptations of video games.

-Anderson made his feature film debut with the British independent film Shopping (1994); he found commercial success with his second film, Mortal Kombat (1995), made in the US, based on the first couple of video games of the same name by Midway Games.
-He is best known as the creative voice behind the first six live-action films of the Resident Evil film series (2002–2016), which stars Milla Jovovich (whom he married in 2009), and is based on the Capcom video game series of the same name.
-The series' first six live-action films, of which Anderson directed four, have collectively grossed over $1 billion worldwide.
-Other notable films of Anderson's are Event Horizon (1997), an initial critical and commercial disappointment that found renewed appreciation on home media; Alien vs. Predator (2004), based on the crossover concept of the same name between the Alien and Predator franchises; Death Race (2008), a remake/prequel to 1975's Death Race 2000, and the epic romantic historical disaster Pompeii (2014).
+Paul William Scott Anderson (born 4 March 1965) is an English filmmaker who is best known for his science fiction films and video game adaptations.
+Anderson made his feature-length directorial debut with the independent film Shopping (1994).
+In 1992, he and producer Jeremy Bolt co-founded Impact Pictures, under which most of his films have been produced.
+He found commercial success with his second film, Mortal Kombat (1995), based on the namesake video games.
+He came to wider attention for his work on the first, fourth, fifth and sixth films of the Resident Evil series (2002–2016), based on the video games of the same name; his entries collectively grossed over $1 billion worldwide.

-Anderson and producer Jeremy Bolt founded Impact Pictures in 1992, under which most of Anderson's films have been made.
+Anderson's other films include Event Horizon (1997), Alien vs. Predator (2004), Death Race (2008), and Pompeii (2014).
+Event Horizon was initially a critical and commercial failure, but has since been reassessed as an influential cult classic and often appears on lists of the best horror films of all time.

 Early life

-Anderson was born in Wallsend, North Tyneside in England.
+Paul William Scott Anderson was born in Wallsend, England on 4 March 1965.
 At the age of nine, he began making films with a Super 8 film camera.
-After attending Royal Grammar School in Newcastle upon Tyne, England he became the youngest person ever to graduate from the University of Warwick with a B.A. degree in film and literature.
+After attending the Royal Grammar School in Newcastle upon Tyne, he became the youngest person ever to graduate from the University of Warwick with a BA in film and literature.